Well, it was fun while it lasted.

-Following last year’s global shutdown, the majority of EU countries are now allowing travellers to cross borders freely within Europe – as long as they bring a negative test result.
-But what about visitors from elsewhere?
-Well, last July, the bloc reopened its external borders too – but only to tourists arriving from a small list of nations, currently deemed safe.
+Following last year’s global shutdown, the majority of EU countries started to allow travellers to cross borders freely within Europe – as long as they brought along a negative test result or proof of vaccination – again this summer.
+Meanwhile, visitors from elsewhere have had to find themselves on the coveted 'white list' – a small list of nations currently deemed safe by the EU – in order to avoid restrictions like mandatory quarantines.

 The full list is now as follows: